-April is Parkinson’s Awareness Month, a time when we come together to raise awareness about this debilitating disease and the impact it has on individuals and their families.
+April is Parkinson’s Awareness Month.
+It’s a time when we come together to raise awareness about this debilitating disease and the impact it has on individuals and their families.

-The Kensington Falls Church was proud to partner with leading Movement Disorders Specialists to bring you an enlightening and engaging discussion about the latest breakthrough innovations in Parkinson’s treatment.
+The Kensington Falls Church was proud to partner with leading Movement Disorders Specialists to bring you an enlightening and engaging discussion.
+We’ll talk about the latest breakthrough innovations in Parkinson’s treatment.

 Our Falls Church team understands and sees the challenges that come with living with Parkinson’s.
-The Kensington team is committed to providing our community with the latest information and resources to help those with Parkinson’s and their loved ons.
+The Kensington team is committed to providing our community with the latest information.
+We provide resources to help those with Parkinson’s and their loved ones.

-Our panel of medical experts shared their insights and expertise, providing valuable information about new treatments and therapies that are changing the landscape of Parkinson’s care.
+Our panel of medical experts shared their insights and expertise about new treatments and therapies that are changing the landscape of Parkinson’s care.

 Event discussion topics: